sdr-enthusiasts/docker-tar1090/README.md

 ## Paths

 No paths need to be mapped through to persistent storage.
-However, if you don't want to lose your aircraft tracks/history on container restart, you can optionally map these paths:
+However, if you don't want to lose your range outline and aircraft tracks/history on container restart, you can optionally map these paths:

 | Path | Purpose |
 |------|---------|
 | `/var/globe_history` | Holds range outline data, heatmap data and traces if enabled |
 | `/var/timelapse1090` | Holds data for `timelapse1090` if enabled |

-If you want to map `/var/globe-history` to get persistent range outlines, you'll need to change this path from a `tmpfs` mapping, to a "proper" bind mount or volume mapping.

 ## Logging